Treat a varicocele without surgery.

 - No general anesthesia

-- No risks to testicular artery and nerve
+- No risk to the testicular artery and nerve

 - No risk of hydrocele

-In the hands of our experienced vascular and interventional radiologists this is a very low risk procedure.
+In the hands of an experienced specialist like Dr. Allaei, this is a very low-risk procedure.
 Bruising at the access site can occur.
 In untrained hands there can be a risk of coil misplacement.
 Improper sizing of the coils could result in migration or movement of the coils out of the vein.
-Recurrence can occur if all of the abnormal veins are not recognized and treated.
+Recurrence can occur if all of the abnormal veins are not recognized and treated — which is exactly why it matters who performs it.

 Varicocele embolization has a high success rate of over 90%, similar to surgery.
 Varicocele embolization has been performed for over 20 years with an excellent safety record.
 The safety and effectiveness has been demonstrated in several large trials.